 A Medical Staff Appointment outlines the Practitioner’s rights and responsibilities associated with their appointment, it grants you Clinical Privileges and access to AHS facilities.
 Clinical Privileges are procedures that may be performed by a Practitioner; Sites of Clinical Activity in which a Practitioner may perform Procedures or provide care to Patients; and the AHS Programs and Professional Services that are available to a Practitioner in order to provide care to Patients.

 - Your current home address, phone & cell

 - Your current office address, pager, phone, fax

 - Calgary address, phone & cell (if available)

 - Personal email address

-Upon receipt of the above information, Sandy will initiate correspondence with the Medical Staff Office (MSO).
+Upon receipt of the above information, Heather will initiate correspondence with the Medical Staff Office (MSO).
 Expect to receive an MSA application package from the MSO shortly afterwards.
 You will be expected to complete the following items, in anticipation of this package we recommend reviewing the items below: